Collider phenomenology of a unified leptoquark model: Model aspects

 We parametrize the VEVs as

-where the square brackets denote the $SU(2)_L$ structure, $v_\mathrm{ew} \simeq 246$ GeV, and $v_\chi \approx 1000$ TeV.
-The later is chosen in such a way that the vector leptoquark mass is consistent with the stringent bound set by the non-observation of $K_L\to e \mu$. \footnote{This bound can be actually lowered by more than an order of magnitude if one exploits maximally the freedom in the unitary interaction matrix \cite{Smirnov:2018ske}; however, we need to save this freedom for configuring the \emph{scalar} leptoquark interactions. }
+where the square brackets denote the $SU(2)_L$ doublet structure, $v_\mathrm{ew} = 246$~GeV and $v_\chi \approx 1000$~TeV.
+The latter is chosen such that the vector leptoquark mass is consistent with the stringent bound\footnote{This bound can be actually lowered by more than an order of magnitude if one maximally exploits the freedom in the associated unitary charged-current interaction matrix \cite{Smirnov:2018ske}; however, in the current study we need to save this freedom for configuring the \emph{scalar} leptoquark interactions.} set by the non-observation of $K_L\to e \mu$.